Certified Pilot Cars, LLC

 Q:

-My permit says I need a law enforcement escort; can you provide us with a
+My permit says I need a law enforcement escort in addition to the civilian

 A: Yes.
 We work directly with local and state law enforcement as needed.